AI Trail Analysis

 - First-aid kit

-- Gloves for scrambling
+- Gloves (for scrambling)

-- Trekking poles (for less steep sections)
+- Trekking poles (for non-scramble sections)

 - Sunscreen